 Visitor Vehicle Registration Information

-Vehicle owners using OCH Visitor Parking must register their vehicles. iParkME signs will be posted to clearly identify the need to register vehicles.
+Vehicle owners using OCH Visitor Parking must register their vehicles.
+Instructional signs are posted to clearly identify the need to register vehicles.
 Vehicles that are not registered will receive a City of Ottawa parking ticket from either Park Safe Inc., OCH or Ottawa By-Law Services.

 - How to register for visitor parking

 - Free parking privileges

 - Paid visitor parking - daytime

 Once a vehicle’s license plate has been registered on the Blinkay – iParkME system, the visitor will immediately be able to park for up to 3 hours for free during the day.
 Tenant’s visitors still have the option to register for 3 overnights visits per month from 12:00 A.M. to 6:59 A.M.

 If additional time is required, visitors can pay $1/hour (up to a maximum of $10) to extend their parking privileges until 11:59 p.m. that day, using their regular debit card, credit card, PayPal or a prepaid credit card on the iParkMe app.